nreamaroon/academic-kickstart/content/home/experience.md

   date_end = ""
   description = """

-  Worked under the supervision of Dr. Kayvan Najarian on applications of artificial intelligence in medicine and healthcare.
+  Worked under the guidance of Dr. Kayvan Najarian on applications of artificial intelligence in medicine and healthcare.
 My dissertation is (tentatively) titled, "*Artifical Intelligence in Clinical Decision Making: Applications in Acute Respiratory Distress Syndrome*."

 <details>